Sacroiliac: Junction between your sacrum and iliac bone where the spine meets the pelvis

 How long do you expect pain relief:

 It is difficult to determine how long and how much pain relief you may experience.
 It varies depending on multiple factors.
 Some patients do not gain any relief from the procedure and some may have permanent pain relief.
-If you experience relief right after this procedure, this can be diagnostic that your pain is coming from the specific nerve(s) that was injected today.
+If you experience relief right after this procedure, this can be diagnostic that your pain is coming from the joint.